Joeboy/scenewriter/README.md

 It doesn't implement the full Fountain spec yet, and probably has bugs.
 But it seems to kinda mostly work, to the limited extent I've tested it so far.

-If you just want to download and run it, see the [releases](https://github.com/Joeboy/farce/releases/tag/v0.0.6).
+If you just want to download and use it, see the [releases](https://github.com/Joeboy/farce/releases/tag/v0.0.6).
 Note that it's still an unfinished / preview release.
 But for basic scenes, it might already do everything you need.
 Issues that might be offputting are: